raymondyou97/dotfiles/README.md

 ## Installation

-Will only work on Ubuntu/Debian OS
+Currently only works on Ubuntu/Debian.
+Repo must also be in home directory.

 1. Install libs/dependencies